elunna/nerfhack-changelog/README.md

 * There is a fairly small probability of a monster spawning rabid, but bats and coyotes always have a 1 in 10 chance of spawning infected.
 * Rabid is mostly limited to living mammals.
 Insects, birds, and lizards cannot contract it.
+* For special rooms (zoos, throne rooms, etc), rabid monsters are prevented from spawning.

 Effects of the rabid status on monsters:
 * Rabid monsters get an additional bite that can cause the player to become rabid.
 This bite attack is also poisonous (damaging CON), similar to the rabid rat.